sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

 also any other things which has some sense for us, like angle, number of particles (moles...) or information (bits...).

-From this point of view the only trully dimensionless quantity are pure numbers.
+From this point of view the only truly dimensionless quantity are pure numbers.
 The idea of being dimensionless is very system-dependent, as can be seen from the :math:`(c, \hbar, G)`, in which all units appears to be dimensionless in the usual common sense.
 This is unavoidable for computability